Inolas259/cs201-assignment2/README.md

 TWO INPUTS ARE TAKEN IN ANY OF THESE FORMATS(UNARY,BINARY,DECIMAL,ROMAN)AND THE RESULT OF ADDITION AND MULTIPLICATION OF THESE NUMBERS COMES AS AN OUTPUT IN THAT FORMAT ONLY

+IN FIRST FUNCTION CONVERSION OF DECIMAL TO ROMAN IS DONE

 Question OF Assignment 2

 Since ancient times, the ability to represent numbers and perform arithmetic operations on numbers